embodiment practices

 for you to expand in all directions.

-Sarah offers a safe, permissive, easygoing environment for you to be guided through explorations, allowing your body to be your teacher.
-With Sarah, you will centre & calm your whole self & create more choice in everyday life.
+Join a safe, permissive, easygoing environment to be guided through explorations, allowing your body to be your teacher.
+Centre & calm your whole self & create more choice for yourself in everyday life.

 Subscribe for invitations to online classes and workshops and enquire for a consultation for private lessons.